kadygithub/CNN_Mnist_tensorflew/README.md

 In colab : !python test_Mnist_cnn.py --model-dir model/model1/model.ckpt --batch-size 5000 --is-ensemble False
 ```
 #### Test for Ensemble model
-The CNN model was trained and evaluated 100 times and the top five models in terms of accuracy were selected and stored in "model" directory. by running the test_Mnist_cnn.py, these five models are ensembled by majority voting technique.
+The CNN model was trained and evaluated 100 times and the top five models in terms of accuracy were selected and stored in "model" directory.
+By running the test_Mnist_cnn.py, these five models are ensembled by majority voting technique.

 ```
 for instance: python test_Mnist_cnn.py --model-dir model --batch-size 5000 --is-ensemble True